Idan-sh/Java-Server-Logs/README.md

 # TODO HTTP Server Application

 ## 1. About
 This TODO app allows users to maintain a list of tasks to do.
 The app allows users to create, update and delete TODOs, with more functions listed below.

 The server will create two log files, in a dedicated logs folder:
 * `requests.log`:
       * In charge of logging each incoming request of any type to the server
 * `todos.log`:
       * In charge of logging information regarding the todo management

+You can download and import the `Test-Run.postman_collection.json` Postman file into Postman to see an example of some requests and responses from the server.

 #### Each todo has the below properties:
 * `Id:` a unique ID assigned for each To-Do, Starting at 1
 * `Title:` short title describing the essence of this TODO